-class IPython.core.alias.AliasManager(args, kwargs) Bases: traitlets.config.configurable.Configurable init(shell=None, kwargs)
+class IPython.core.alias.AliasManager(kwargs) Bases: traitlets.config.configurable.Configurable init (shell=None, kwargs) Create a configurable given a config config.

 • config (Config) - If this is empty, default values are used.
 If config is a Config instance, it will be used to configure the instance.